NVIDIA/skyhook-packages/README.md

 ## Getting Started

-1. **Choose a package** that fits your use case (shellscript for custom scripts, tuning for system configuration)
+1. **Choose a package** that fits your use case:
+   - `shellscript` for custom scripts and automation
+   - `tuning` for system-level configuration management
+   - `tuned` for automated performance tuning with the tuned daemon
 2. **Review the package README** for specific usage instructions and examples
 3. **Create a Skyhook Custom Resource** referencing the package
 4. **Apply the SCR** to your cluster and monitor the package deployment